 To overcome the disorganized sarcomere of PSC-CMs, we used specific PDMS stamps to culture PSC-CMs in the stripe pattern.
-This patterned culture promoted elongated cell shape and a more organized sarcomere pattern compared to the cells that culture in the non-pattern area (Figure 2A and B).
-With this advantage, the patterned culture promoted better contraction of the cells and provided a smooth sarcomere length profile as shown in Movie 2, 3, and Figure 2C.
+This patterned culture promoted elongated cell shape and a more organized sarcomere pattern compared to the cells that culture in the non-pattern area (Figure 2B and C).
+With this advantage, the patterned culture promoted better contraction of the cells and provided a smooth sarcomere length profile as shown in Movie 2, 3, and Figure 2D.

 Fluorescent tagging of Z-line protein using AAV vectors.

-To visualize the Z-line of PSC-CMs without generating knock-in iPSCs, we expressed fluorescent-tagged Z-line proteins using AAV transduction.
-We tagged two of small Z-line proteins, Telethonin (TCAP) and Actin-associated LIM protein (PDLIM3) with GFP, and packaged them using the AAV6 capsid.
-The transduced PSC-CMs expressed sarcomeric GFP signals along the PSC-CMs as early as three days post-transduction (Figure 3).
-Typically, the transduction of AAV at the titer of 105 vg/cells is sufficient to visualize fluorescent-tagged sarcomere proteins, and a higher titer may cause non-specific localization of GFP to cytoplasm though it increases overall GFP intensity.
+To visualize the Z-line of PSC-CMs without generating knock-in iPS cells, we expressed fluorescent-tagged Z-line proteins using AAV transduction.
+We tagged two of small Z-line proteins, Telethonin (TCAP) and Actin-associated LIM protein (PDLIM3) with GFP, and packaged them using the AAV6 capsid (Figure 3A).
+Once PSC-CMs were differentiated and purified, we transduced AAVs to PSC-CMs (Figure 3B).
+The transduced PSC-CMs expressed sarcomeric GFP signals along the PSC-CMs as early as three days post-transduction (Figure 3C-D).
+Typically, the transduction of AAV at the MOI of 105 vg/cell is sufficient to visualize fluorescent-tagged sarcomere proteins, and a higher titer may cause non-specific localization of GFP to cytoplasm though it increases overall GFP intensity.

+Purification of PSC-CMs using AAV vectors.

+Current method relies on the drug selection cassette that is already on the genome of PSC-CMs, either transgenic or knock-in line.
+However, it is labor-intensive to produce such a line from each of patient-derived iPS cells.
+As we demonstrated that AAV vectors drive the expression of fluorescent-labeled Z-line proteins without the need for knock-in, we sought to establish the purification method without knock-in as well (Figure 4).
+To this end, we constructed a new AAV vector, which encode blasticidin-resistant gene under the control of cTNT promoter (Figure 4A).
+The AAV (MOI of 105 vg/cell) was transduced to differentiating human iPS cells at day 4, then cells were treated with 2.5-10 µg/mL of blasticidin (need to titrate for each cell line) between days 7 and 9 (Figure 4B).
+At day 14, the purity of PSC-CMs was more than 90% (Figure 4C).

 FIGURE AND TABLE LEGENDS:

-Figure 1: Sarcomere shortening of the PSC-CMs derived from the Myom2-TagRFP cell line.
+Figure 1: Sarcomere shortening of the mouse PSC-CMs derived from the Myom2-TagRFP cell line.

-A. A. Representative images for sarcomere shortening in different time points with measuring regions as indicated by yellow bars.
-B. Sarcomere length profile during contraction of the cardiomyocytes that was stimulated with electricity at 1 Hz.
+A. The timeline for mouse PSC-CM differentiation.
+B. Representative images for sarcomere shortening in different time points with measuring regions as indicated by yellow bars.
+C. Sarcomere length profile during contraction of the cardiomyocytes that was stimulated with electricity at 1 Hz.
 The frame rate was 50 frames per second.
 The pixel size was 0.26 μm.
+Scale bar = 10 µm.

-Figure 2: Representative data showing sarcomere shortening of the cardiomyocytes derived from the ACTN2-mCherry cell line in non-patterned and patterned culture.
+Figure 2: Representative data showing sarcomere shortening of the human PSC-CMs derived from the ACTN2-mCherry cell line in non-patterned and patterned culture.

-The cardiomyocytes cultured in non-patterned culture showed disorganized sarcomere pattern whereas B. patterned culture promoted well alignment of the sarcomere.
+A. The timeline for human PSC-CM differentiation.
+B. The cardiomyocytes cultured in non-patterned culture showed disorganized sarcomere pattern whereas B. patterned culture promoted well alignment of the sarcomere.
 B. Representative images for sarcomere shortening with measuring regions as presented by yellow bars, and C. corresponding sarcomere length profile during cell contraction which electrical stimulation at 0.5 Hz.
 The frame rate was 100 frames per second.
 The pixel size was 0.26 μm.
+Scale bar = 10 µm.

-Figure 3: PSC-CMs after AAV transduction for 3 days.
+Figure 3: Mouse PSC-CMs after AAV transduction for 3 days.